Villa Spalletti Trivelli

 The Villa was built at the turn of the last century as a residence for Italian nobility and is surrounded by sumptuous private gardens; a real luxury in the heart of the city.
 The garden is peaceful and secluded and acts as the perfect antidote to the hustle and bustle of Rome.
 The inside walls are adorned with antique paintings, drawings and maps and many of the sumptuous original furnishings still remain.

 Each of the 12 deluxe rooms are unique in their décor and have large windows overlooking the Quirinale Gardens or the Villa’s own garden.
+The two garden suites are located a short walk from the main building and benefit from their own private terrace.
 Antique heirlooms from the private collection of the Spalletti family are used throughout creating a highly personalized feel to each individual room.
-Every bedroom has a large marble bathroom with exquisite natural beauty products, a high speed internet connection and a 42 inch plasma television.
+Every bedroom has a large marble bathroom with exquisite natural beauty products, and offers a smartphone for guests to make domestic calls and explore the city.

 There are 12 Deluxe rooms overlooking the Villa's own Italian garden or the gardens of the Quirinale.
 Each room is unique with sophisticated decor and handmade pure linen sheets.
 Original paintings and furniture illustrate the attention to detail at the hotel, also reflected in the superb service, and large marble bathrooms provide ultimate luxury.
 The villa's rooms and suites also provide every modern comfort.
 All rooms, suites and apartments include: King or twin beds as preferred with fine embroidered bed linen, bathroom with bath and shower, hairdryer, antique artwork, maps and prints decorating walls, writing desk with phone, 42 inch flat screen TV, air conditioning, minibar and safe.